 WATCH: David Cassidy’s Recent Performance That Had Fans Questioning His Sobriety

 Cassidy, who recently revealed that he was diagnosed with dementia two years ago, describes why he says he fell off the wagon.

 “Part of the reason that I fell off the first time was that I got the diagnosis,” he says.
 He says another contributing factor was his mom’s death due to dementia three years ago.
 “That’s when I started really drinking heavily.
 When she was in her last days, I would come to the hospital– I couldn’t come unless I was completely intoxicated.
 It was too painful for me.”

 Cassidy was accused of being drunk at a recent California performance, where fans recorded video of him stumbling and appearing to forget lyrics, but he denies having had anything to drink.

-On Wednesday’s episode
+On Tuesday’s episode

 , hear why Cassidy says he’s stepping out of the spotlight after a half-century career.
 And, he discusses the status of his current relationship with his family.
 Check here